langchain-ai/langchain/examples/serving/tgi/README.md

 docker run -p 8080:80 -v $volume:/data --runtime=habana -e HABANA_VISIBLE_DEVICES=all -e OMPI_MCA_btl_vader_single_copy_mechanism=none --cap-add=sys_nice --ipc=host -e HTTPS_PROXY=$https_proxy -e HTTP_PROXY=$https_proxy tgi_gaudi --model-id $model
 ```

-For gated models such as LLAMA-2, you will have to pass -e HUGGING_FACE_HUB_TOKEN=<token> to the docker run command above with a valid Hugging Face Hub read token.
+For gated models such as `LLAMA-2`, you will have to pass -e HUGGING_FACE_HUB_TOKEN=\<token\> to the docker run command above with a valid Hugging Face Hub read token.

 Send a request to check if the endpoint is wokring: